There are lots of reasons you might want to find trending content, including:

 You probably know of Medium as a blogging platform, which, essentially, it is.
 Developed by Twitter co-founder Evan Williams (initially as a Twitter-integrated tool that would enable users to expand on the 140-character tweet), Medium allows anyone to share ideas and information by writing and publishing content to the platform.

-It operates in a similar manner to the previously-mentioned LinkedIn Pulse, with a couple of key differences.
-One is that Medium allows users to write about pretty much anything; the other is that the platform is designed to reward content and its creators purely on merit, rather than the size of their audience.
+Medium allows users to write about virtually anything, and the platform is designed to reward content and its creators purely on merit, rather than the size of their audience.

 “The ethos of Medium is inherently democratic; it seeks to give a voice to people who have something interesting to say, even if they don’t have thousands of Twitter followers, an active blog or friends in the right places.
 Medium is built to reward content for its quality, not for the pedigree or popularity of the author.”
 Chloe Mason Gray, founder of One Hour Behind, writing for Kissmetrics